caydamania/caydamania/README.md

 DNI

-• mspec / bi-lesbians / lesboys (lesbian is and always has been women loving women, thank you)
+• mspec / bi-lesbians / gaybians / lesboys (lesbian is and always has been women loving women, thank you)

 • comshippers / proshippers